johnnysaldana/matchify/datasets/SyntheticPeople/README.md

 - ~20% close-matches (one perturbed character/field) of unique records
 - ~10% close-non-matches (perturbed but corresponding to no other record)

-Useful as a controlled ground truth that lets the type-aware normalizers do meaningful work — both bundled real-world benchmarks (Amazon-Google, DBLP-ACM) use `type: "other"` and bypass the normalization paths.
+Only bundled dataset that exercises the type-aware normalizers.
+The real-world benchmarks (Amazon-Google, Abt-Buy, DBLP-ACM) all use `type: "other"`.